JoanaMas/fullstack-book-manager-project/readme.md

 Project was created using JavaScript (React framework).

 This project is really important work of mine, as it gave me an opportunity to gain a better understanding on how the front-end connects to the back-end & database.
-Creating this particular application made me solve multiple problems that I never faced before.
+Creating this particular application made me solve multiple problems that I never faced before & gain deeper knowledge of how to:

-During this project, I gained deeper knowledge of:

 * Make requests from front-end and send them to back-end.
 * Make requests from database (mongoDB) and send response to front-end.